-Any employee, former employee, or applicant for employment who believes they have been discriminated against by FSA must contact a FSA EEO Counselor within 45 calendar days of "the matter alleged to be discriminatory or, in the case of personnel actions, within 45 calendar days of the effective date of the action".
+Any employee, former employee, or applicant for employment who believes they have been discriminated against by FSA must contact an FSA EEO Counselor within 45 calendar days of the matter alleged to be discriminatory or when the Complainant gained knowledge of its occurrence.
+In the case of personnel actions, it must be within 45 calendar days of the effective date of the action".